2C: Public Service Company of Colorado (Xcel Energy) Franchise

 Undergrounding: It is my understanding that undergrounding is going to apply to the Utility's distribution feeders only.
 This will not include undergrounding the final connection from feeder to the meter AND this will be at owner's expense.
 What is the cost per foot of the last connection from a now underground line to the meter?

-the.dragons.be.here asked over 3 years ago
+the.dragons.be.here asked about 4 years ago

 There is nothing in the settlement that addresses the cost or payment structure of undergrounding the final connection.
 It will be determined under the partnership as it develops, if passed by voters.